maryvilledev/lxb/README.md

-# LXB - LXC Builder
+# LXB - LXD Image Builder

 LXB is an attempt to bring a little of the Docker image creation magic to LXD with an automated, templated build file.